Loading...

 File Manager

 cPanel's File Manager feature is an easy way to navigate and view files within the cPanel interface.
-File Manager assists in using proper file paths and permissions and allows even beginners to see the file structure of their sites.
+File Manager helps ensure proper file paths and permissions, and even beginners can see the file structure of their sites.

 You can access File Manager in cPanel by clicking the File Manager icon in the Files section.